-- If the active environment is the local environment, the files are stored in the res subdirectory of the current library. - If the active environment is a remote environment, the files are stored in the res subdirectory of the private library of the user in the local environment.
+- If the active environment is the local environment, the files are stored in the res subdirectory of the current library. - If the active environment is a remote environment, the extraction fails.

 The names of the map extract files are derived from the map names (for example, MYMAP.NSM results in MYMAP.NJX).